-Sick pay for medical professionals within the NHS is provided based on the length of service of the individual.
-While length of service seems a fair way of distributing benefits to employees, it can make the process of buying income protection insurance a little tricky.
+The sick pay scheme for medical professionals within the NHS is provided based on the length of service of the individual.
+While the length of service seems a fair way of distributing benefits to employees, it can make the process of buying income protection insurance a little tricky.

-Income protection is an insurance policy that pays out a regular income if an individual is unable to carry out their job due to an accident or illness.
+Income protection is an insurance policy that pays out a regular income if an individual is unable to carry out their job due to an accident or ill health.
 It is designed to kick in once the employer stops paying sick pay, meaning they can expect the same standard of living while they recover.
 You can read more about it in our article 'Income protection insurance - Do you really need it?'.

 However, because sick pay in the NHS is based on length of service and the amount of sick pay an individual receives increases with each year of service, a standard income protection policy doesn't quite fit the bill.
 It means that someone could end up having to adjust the cover multiple times or even re-apply or else face paying more than they need to for the cover.

 Luckily there is a solution in the form of a specialist NHS income protection policy, a product that is designed to be flexible and adjusts as your benefits adjust.
-Below we reveal the best and cheapest place to buy it, as well as how to get £50 cashback.
+Below we reveal the best and cheapest place to buy it, as well as how to get up to £100 cashback.